+Discussion

+The groups or roles in 11.2-H (Table 11- 2) will be given specific permissions which can be affected by the voting stage (Table 11-1).

 11.2.1-D – Access control configuration

 The voting system must allow only an administrator to configure the permissions and functionality for each identity, group or role, or process to include account and group or role creation, modification, disablement, and deletion.